cairo-book/cairo-book/src/ch04-02-an-example-program-using-structs.md

 fn area(width: u64, height: u64) -> u64 {
 ```

 The `area` function is supposed to calculate the area of one rectangle, but the function we wrote has two parameters, and it’s not clear anywhere in our program that the parameters are related.
 It would be more readable and more manageable to group width and height together.
-We’ve already discussed one way we might do that in chapter 3: using tuples.
+We’ve already discussed one way we might do that in [Chapter 3](ch02-02-data-types.html#the-tuple-type): using tuples.

 ## Refactoring with Tuples

 Listing 4-7 shows another version of our program that uses tuples.

-<span class="filename">Filename: structs.cairo</span>
+<span class="filename">Filename: src/lib.cairo</span>

 ```rust
 use debug::PrintTrait;